-RS Elite UK Nationals – Ossie Stuart on a charge
+RS Elite UK Nationals – Ossie Stewart on a charge

-Mike McIntyre keeps his lead after day 3 of the RS Elite UK National Championships on Dublin Bay, but Ossie Stuart was the man with a mission.
+Mike McIntyre keeps his lead after day 3 of the RS Elite UK National Championships on Dublin Bay, but Ossie Stewart was the man with a mission.

 McIntyre sailing with Simon Childs and Caroline McIntyre (4,2,3) saw his lead slashed to 3 points after Ossie Stewart had a storming day with a 2, 1, 1 scoreline to finish in second place overall.